 LIST operations if necessary under periods of high load.

-COPY requests per 5 minutes to any individual object in a Space.
+COPY requests to any individual object in a bucket.

 Applications should retry with exponential backoff on

 503 Slow Down errors.
-Significantly exceeding these limits without exponential backoff may result in temporary suspension of access to particular objects or Spaces.
+Significantly exceeding these limits without exponential backoff may result in temporary suspension of access to particular objects or buckets.

 In general, using a small number of parallel connections gives better performance than a single connection.
-If you plan to push more than 200 requests per second to Spaces, we recommend using the Spaces CDN or creating more Spaces.
+If you plan to push more than 400 requests per second to Spaces, we recommend using the Spaces CDN or creating more buckets.

 DigitalOcean’s internal DNS infrastructure also has rate limits in place to limit the impact of abusive actors.
 If you are making a large number of requests, we recommend implementing recursive DNS caching.